rknightuk/rknight.me/src/posts/blog/2024/2024-05-31-weblogpomo-retrospective.md

 ### Stats

-I now have no post draft or ideas left in Obsidian so don't expect another post for a while but I did it.
+I now have no post drafts or ideas left in Obsidian so don't expect another post for a while but I did it.
 Every single day in May, including one double posting day.

 I wrote **32 posts** containing **~14000 words** and **21 code samples**.
 As of this writing, the [@pomo bot](https://beep.town/@pomo) has posted **1131 times** so even ignoring some duplicates becuase of a bug in [EchoFeed](https://echofeed.app), that's a hell of lot of posts.